SompongSoftwareEnterprise/GMO/docs/userdoc/3-agency.md

 ![Screenshot](images/view-request-information.png)
 Figure 2.3.A - View Specific Requested

-You  can check or review request information in this page (Figure 3.3).
+You  can check or review information about selected request in this page (Figure 3.3).

 View Account Information